NatBat92/drf-api/README.md

 - Code Institute's Moments project was used to lay the foundations of this project and was adapted on to create a unique project.

-- My fiance Emma for testing my code and giving me that push and confidence to get this over the line
+- My fiance, Emma, for testing my code and giving me that push and confidence to get this over the line

-- My Mentor Gareth for going through my project and letting me know what I can do to improve things/ provide desireable features for my users.
+- My mentor, Gareth, for going through my project and letting me know what I can do to improve things/provide desirable features for my users.

 ***